Jurassic Park: Writing

 Crichton had mixed feelings about being offered a further $500,000 to write the film adaptation: "I was so tired of the whole area that I didn't really want to do the screenplay.
 I was sick of Malcolm and I was sick of Grant–and I was even sick of the dinosaurs.
 But I really felt that I knew the dimensions of the story."
 Crichton recognized that, by writing the screenplay himself, the project could avoid the same issues he experienced while developing the novel.

 Before writing the film, he met several times with Spielberg to discuss which aspects of the book he liked and disliked.
-Crichton completed his first draft later in 1990, but said "nobody was happy with it at all"; the draft skipped ahead to action rather than building up to it, as in the novel.
+Crichton completed his first draft on September 7, 1990, but said "nobody was happy with it at all"; the draft skipped ahead to action rather than building up to it, as in the novel.
 At Spielberg's suggestion, Crichton rewrote the script in 40-page increments, with the first batch being better received.
-Crichton was aided by existing storyboards and sketches as he continued to rework the script, with the remaining 80 pages completed in early 1991.
+Crichton was aided by existing storyboards and sketches as he continued to rework the script, with the remaining 80 pages completed on January 19, 1991.
+Production designer Rick Carter held story meetings with Crichton while he wrote, suggesting ideas for Crichton to implement.
+Some notable ways Crichton's early drafts differ from the finished film include Hammond initially being less sympathetic and having a much less prominent role and Malcolm lacking a sense of humor.

 New writers

 Crichton had agreed only to write a preliminary version of the film: "I told Steven, 'I'll do a draft for you and cut it down to budgetable size; but then you're going to want somebody else to polish the characters.'
 I think that sort of surprised him, because writers never say, 'Get somebody else.'"
+After Crichton's departure, Carter modified Crichton's revised draft, incorporating into it a number of ideas that they had discussed together.
+Several key elements of the finished film began with Carter's edits, including Hammond recruiting Grant and Sattler, as well as Hammond's general demeanor and the development of his character arc.
+Meanwhile, the production crew searched for a new writer, considering, among others, playwright Tom Stoppard, who had written the screenplay for Spielberg and Kennedy's film Empire of the Sun.

-Crichton finished his draft as Spielberg was filming Hook, the latter co-written by Malia Scotch Marmo and produced by Kennedy.
+During this time, Spielberg was filming Hook, which was co-written by Malia Scotch Marmo and produced by Kennedy.
 While on the set of Hook, Scotch Marmo was reading the Jurassic Park novel and learned from Kennedy about the film adaptation, accepting an offer to work on its screenplay.
 Scotch Marmo began writing Jurassic Park in October 1991.
 She chose to start from scratch, with the novel as her basis, although she did read Crichton's screenplay and consulted with him.
 Spielberg also agreed to provide her with his own copy of the novel, which contained highlighted aspects of the book that he enjoyed.
 In addition, she looked at the numerous storyboards produced up to that point.